apoorv-x12/string-utils-basic/README.md

 Navigate to the project directory: cd string-utils-basic

-Install the dependencies:
+Install the dependencies:\n
 npm install

 Running Tests
-Run the tests to ensure everything is working correctly: npm test
+Run the tests to ensure everything is working correctly:\n npm test

 Contributing